Research degrees – How to Apply

 An Asian woman wearing a blue shirt speaks about her research

-Before you apply to the School's Doctoral Programme, please take the time to read this page carefully.
+Before you apply to the School's Postgraduate Research Programme, please take the time to read this page carefully.

 Applicants are selected on the following criteria: